I want to move back to the Netherlands from the UK. What do I need to arrange?

 - Income tax documents.

-Will my UK documents be valid in the Netherlands?
+Are my UK documents valid in the Netherlands?

-If the UK leaves the EU without a deal, you will first need to have official UK documents legalised by the UK authorities.
+You should ask the UK government to legalise any documents issued after that date.
 Only then will documents like birth certificates, marriage certificates and death certificates be valid for use in the Netherlands.
 You can find out where you can have UK documents legalised and how much it will cost on the UK government website.
 Find out more about legalising UK documents for the Netherlands on netherlandsandyou.nl.

-You can register as someone looking for housing while you are still abroad.
-You can register with the housing department of the municipality where you wish to live and with housing associations.
+You must arrange your own accommodation in the Netherlands.
+The Dutch government will not do this for you.
+You can buy a home or rent one in the private sector.
+If your income is too low, you can register for social housing.
+You can register with the housing department of the municipality where you wish to live or with housing associations.
 Bear in mind that the wait for social housing is almost always several years.
 In the meantime, you can rent housing via the private sector or a housing association.
 Another option may be to stay with friends or family.

 Importing household effects into the Netherlands